gregecmaregec/gregecmaregec.github.io/_projects/environmental_considerations.md

     </div>
 </div>

-As countries become more developed, they tend to utilize more and more energy
+As countries become more developed, they tend to utilize more energy.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">